JeremyBernier/JeremyBernier/README.md

 Hi, I'm @JeremyBernier.

-Currently building zsync.xyz and some other cool projects.
+Currently building zsync.xyz, nomadz.app and some other cool projects.

 Check out my /knowledge repo for some useful code samples + boilerplates